epiphyt/impressum/README.md

 By adding the shortcode '[impressum]' anywhere on your site, you can choose where to output your imprint.

-After this initial setup, _Impressum_ just sits in your install serves your imprint.
+After this initial setup, _Impressum_ just sits in your installation serves your imprint.
 Once legal requirements change, _Impressum_ will notify you about necessary changes.

 = Can I really use this plugin free of charge? =